Woman accuses kamnan of stealing her ballot

 The woman said she intended to vote for candidate No 1 Thanik Maseepitak of the Pheu Thai Party.
 Upset by the kamnan's actions, she informed the officials at the polling station and decided to file the complaint.

-Mrs Tan said she wanted the kamnan, who was not identified, to be punished under the law.
+Mrs Tan said she wanted the kamnan to be punished under the law.

+The kamnan, who was later identified as Chakrathorn Ngobodda, denied Mrs Tan's accusation.

+Mr Chakrathorn said he, as an official of polling station No 17, helped push Mrs Tan’s wheelchair into the voting cubicle.
+But he did not enter the cubicle itself, steal the voting ballot from Mrs Tan and mark it for candidate No. 2 as alleged, he said.

 - Keywords